OpenEPaperLink/Tag_FW_EFR32xG22/readme.md

 # EFR32xG22_OEPL

+## Preface
+This software is a side project, driven by spare time and depending on motivation.
+As such, it comes with no guarantee about future support whatsoever, but any contributions made to it will be highly welcome.

 ## License
 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) (same license as parent project) for files not taken/modified from the Silicon Labs SDK.
 Those files have a separate license header inside the file (mostly Zlib).

 ## Introduction

-This project aims to provide an implementation of [OEPL](https://openepaperlink.de/) as replacement firmware for ESL tags built around the Silicon Labs EFR32xG22 chip.
+This project aims to provide an implementation of [OEPL](https://openepaperlink.de/) as replacement firmware for ESL tags built around the Silicon Labs EFR32xG22 (MG22/FG22/BG22) SoC.

 ## Development